jhuckaby/simplebot/README.md

 	URBAN term
 This uses the Urban Dictionary API to locate a suitable definition for a term.
 The result is emitted to the current channel.
 Beware: Urban Dictionary can be very NSFW.
 Use this at your own risk.
 Remember, you can restrict access for any command to be owner only: !access set urban owner

+## Copyright and Legal

+SimpleBot is copyright (c) 2013 - 2014 by Joseph Huckaby and PixlCore.com.
+It is released under the MIT License (see below).

+SimpleBot relies on the following non-core Perl modules, which are automatically installed, along with their prerequisites, using [cpanm](http://cpanmin.us):

+* POE
+* Bot::BasicBot
+* JSON::XS
+* LWP::UserAgent
+* URI::Escape
+* HTTP::Date
+* DateTime
+* DateTime::TimeZone
+* DateTime::TimeZone::Alias
+* Net::Twitter::Lite
+* Net::Ping::External
+* Math::Units

 ### MIT License